mui/toolpad/docs/data/toolpad/studio/reference/api/get-context.md

 }
 ```

 Within backend functions, you can call `getContext` to get access to the request context that resulted in calling this backend function.
-This is useful if you are running Toolpad in an authenticated context and want to reuse access tokens available in a cookie.
+This is useful if you are running Toolpad Studio in an authenticated context and want to reuse access tokens available in a cookie.

 ## Parameters